 The Big Picture

 Brea sits on the border between North OC and the San Gabriel Valley.
-The city is accessed via CA-57, CA-90, and Imperial Highway; there is no direct I-405 access, so coastal trips route south through connecting freeways.
+The city is accessed via CA-57 and Imperial Highway; there is no direct I-405 access, so coastal trips route south through connecting freeways.
 Oil was the original economic driver; now corporate employment, retail, and hillside residential development define much of the city.
 Carbon Canyon and the northern hills feel meaningfully different from the flatter south Brea and Birch Hills areas.

-Lifestyle & Pace
+Lifestyle

-Housing Snapshot
+Housing

 Brea pricing varies meaningfully by pocket.
 Hillside enclaves like Olinda Ranch and Blackstone can command a premium over more standard citywide inventory, reflecting lot size, age, setting, and newer construction.
 Birch Hills is more associated with garden-style apartments and the golf course than luxury single-family inventory.
 Condos and townhomes typically behave differently from detached homes, so verify current pricing and the right comp set with a licensed agent for any specific budget.